wgxcodersdc/organization/learning-resources/java-android/getting_started_android.md

   *  In the Extras category:  Android Support Repository, Android Support Library, Google Repository, and Google USB Driver
 * Select _Install Packages_.
 * Accept License Agreement.
+* Grab your favorite beverage or book to read; this is going to take a while.

 ###<a name="SetupPhone">Let’s take the time to set up your phone.</a>###